 The didactic curriculum is offered through university-mediated courses and module instruction to provide the resident with a comprehensive educational experience.

 The university mediated didactic experiences will be offered through online and onsite formats at the University of Texas Medical Branch at Galveston.
 They are scheduled on an academic calendar, concurrent with the clinical experiences.
-The resident will be enrolled in one to two courses per residency year.
-It will progress from critical inquiry and evidence based practice and culminates in the completion of a research project.
+The resident will be enrolled in two courses per residency year.

 The required courses include: